Controlling digital learning processes

 Advanced Learning Formats

-The digital education of the future increasingly relies on interactive formats such as simulations, gamification, or practical tasks.
-However, it is not just the technology that matters, but the pedagogical fit to the learning objectives.
+The digital training of the future increasingly relies on interactive formats such as simulations, gamification, or practical tasks.
+However, it is not just the technology that matters, but the didactic alignment with the learning objective.

 Sustainability